-There are plenty of reasons to pick up a dedicated business credit card, and the benefits extend far beyond the rewards you can earn.
-Having a business credit card makes it considerably easier to keep business expenses separate for tax purposes, and the best business cards even come with cardholder perks like extended warranties and auto rental coverage.
+There are numerous reasons that it makes sense to have a dedicated business credit card, and the benefits can extend far beyond the rewards you earn.
+Having a business credit card in your wallet makes it considerably easier to keep your business expenses separate for tax purposes, and the best business cards even come with unique cardholder perks, like extended warranties and auto rental coverage.

 Business cards can also be a valuable financial tool if your business income fluctuates or cash flow is occasionally tight.
-If you’re waiting on a client or vendor to pay a big invoice, for example, a business credit card can cover bills and expenses while you wait to get paid.
-Plus, some business cards also offer free employee cards, making it easier for employees to make business purchases and for you to earn rewards on all your business spending.
+For example, if you’re waiting on a client or vendor to pay a big invoice, a business credit card can cover bills and expenses in the interim.
+Plus, some business cards also offer free employee cards, which can make it easier for employees to make business purchases and for you to earn rewards on all your business spending.

 Fortunately, there are plenty of no-annual-fee credit cards for businesses that can help you enjoy the rewards of having a business card without having to pay for the privilege.
 Not only do the best business credit cards with no annual fee offer rewards, but many come with introductory APR offers as well.

 Known as one of the best business credit cards for startups, the American Express Blue Business Cash™ Card makes it easy to earn a generous flat rate of rewards for each dollar you spend.
 As a cardholder, you’ll earn 2 percent cash back on the first $50,000 you spend on eligible purchases each year, then 1 percent back.
-There’s no annual fee, and you’ll also get a 0 percent introductory APR on purchases for 12 months, followed by a variable APR rate of 18.24 percent to 26.24 percent.
+There’s no annual fee, too.

 Cardholder benefits you should be aware of include extended warranties, purchase protection against damage or theft, dispute resolution, access to Amex Offers and more.

-This card also comes with extended warranties, purchase protection against damage or theft, dispute resolution, access to Amex Offers and additional cardholder benefits.
+This card comes with no annual fee, extended warranties, purchase protection against damage or theft, dispute resolution, access to Amex Offers and additional cardholder benefits.

-The Ink Business Unlimited® Credit Card’s rewards rate isn’t the highest rate available on a flat-rate business rewards card, but it’s still generous at 1.5 percent back for each dollar you spend.
-Meanwhile, this card is currently offering one of the most generous sign-up bonuses among business cards with no annual fee—$750 in bonus cash back when you spend $6,000 on purchases within three months of account opening.
-This translates to $2,000 per month in spending for three months in a row.
+The Ink Business Unlimited® Credit Card’s rewards rate isn’t the highest rate available on a flat-rate business rewards card, but it’s still generous at 1.5 percent cash back for each dollar you spend.
+Meanwhile, this card is currently offering one of the most generous sign-up bonuses among business cards with no annual fee — $750 in bonus cash back when you spend $6,000 on purchases within three months of account opening.

 Capital on Tap Business Credit Card: Best for big spenders